ISO and Image Noise

 Image noise is easiest to see in areas of shadow and in large areas of consistent color - like blue sky.

 At ISO 100, you'll be hard-pressed to see digital image noise.
-This is the setting of choice for landscape photographers who want to make large prints (the more you enlarge a print, the easier it is to see noise).
+This is the setting of choice for photographers who want to make large prints — the more you enlarge a digital image, the easier it is to see noise.

-At ISO 400, you might be able to see some grain in your photos and at ISO 3200 (if your camera goes that high) you'll definitely see some noise.
+At ISO 400, you might be able to see some grain in your photos and at ISO 3200 it will definitely be visible.

-We arrive at last to a point of great debate: how different digital SLR cameras handle image noise at high ISO settings.
+We now arrive to a point of great debate: how do different digital SLR cameras handle image noise at high ISO settings?

 Noise Suppression